 - bell peppers

 - black olives

-For extra protein, I generally add bacon, ground sausage, chorizo, or ground turkey.
+For extra protein, I generally add sugar-free bacon, ground sausage, chorizo, or ground turkey.
 I also love adding a generous amount of cheese; sharp cheddar, gouda, gruyere, and pepper jack are my favs.
 If you’re completely meat or dairy free, this recipe can also be made without, but I highly suggest adding in fun extras that will liven the dish up.
 Cilantro, chives, or dried red pepper can add significant punch to the dish when you’re working around a food allergy or intolerance.
-If I’m feeling fancy, I’ll top them with a few avocado slices and/or a drizzle of sriracha after they’re baked.
+If I’m feeling fancy, I’ll top them with a few avocado slices and/or a drizzle of Paleo sriracha after they’re baked.

 It’s really hard to get bored with this dish because the ingredients can vary considerably each time you make it.
 Use the following recipe as a guidepost for your own Kitchen Sink Frittata, but feel free to mix it up depending on your preferences, diet, and what’s in season in your own produce drawer!

 Easy food prep for the week

 Once cooled, slice into 8 equal portions and pop into microwave-safe containers.
 Stack in your fridge and grab for breakfast or lunch and they should keep for up to 4 days.
 If I’m feeling fancy, I like to top these with sriracha and avocado.

 This Kitchen Sink Frittata is grain-free, gluten-free, and friendly for Keto, SIBO, and low-FODMAP diets.
 When omitting the cheese, this can easily accommodate both Paleo and Whole30 diets.